eedede/treckr/README.md

 - Power supply to provide +12V, -12V, +5V and GND to disk drive; 12V power supply for Arduino board

 ## How are the HW components connected to each other?
-For connecting the 20-pin HW drive connector to the Arduino board, please have a look at the suggested [schematic] using a custom power supply(schematic/treckr_schematic.pdf)
+For connecting the 20-pin HW drive connector to the Arduino board, please have a look at the suggested [schematic](schematic/treckr_schematic.pdf) using a custom power supply.

 Required wiring between Arduino and disk drive:
 - 4 wires for track motor control (driven by Arduino)